Zb1ndev/Turnz/README.md

 # Turnz

+### Why Make this
+This was made for an Advanced Programming class to learn low-level programming and learn how a game engine might be structured.

 ### About Turnz
 Turnz is a project based on the SDSU 2014 Programmung Design Competition problem.
 The game consists of a  11 x 11 grid and a blob.
 The premise of the game is,